Precedential No. 21: TTAB Excludes Opposer's Sole Trial Witness Due To Failure to Previously Identify Her

 As to the importance of the evidence (factor 4), the Board noted that Jell's testimony was not the only evidence that Spier had to offer: Spier submitted the pleaded registrations and several notices of reliance.
 It did not appear that her testimony (on industry awards, pronunciation of the term SPIER, and perceptions of US customers), would be "particularly critical or persuasive in the ultimate determination of the merits of the case by a panel of Board judges."

-Finally, as to whether Applicant could cure the surprise (factor 2), the Board pointed out that discovery had closed more than one year previously, and further that the proposed deposition on written questions (Ms. Jell resides in South Africa) would deprive Applicant of the opportunity to confront the witness and cross-examine her.
+As to whether Applicant could cure the surprise (factor 2), the Board pointed out that discovery had closed more than one year previously, and further that the proposed deposition on written questions (Ms. Jell resides in South Africa) would deprive Applicant of the opportunity to confront the witness and cross-examine her.
 The Board therefore concluded that Applicant Shepher had little, if any, ability to cure the surprise.

 Finally, re-opening the discovery period to allow a discovery deposition on written questions would significantly disrupt the proceeding (factor 3).